kaushiknarayan10/Asynchronous-Calculations-Transmitter/README.md

 # Asynchronous-Calculations-Transmitter
 A simple node.js web application to calculate a math expression and transmit the solution asynchronously to multiple Users in the same session.
+This will be further expanded to include a Web Chat option for all Users to chat with each others.

 ## Dependencies:
 - [NodeJS](https://nodejs.org/en/)